RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Abstract

 \section{Abstract}

 Deep neural networks (DNNs) are vulnerable to adversarial noises, which motivates the benchmark of model robustness.
-Existing benchmarks mainly focus on evaluating the defenses, but there are no comprehensive studies of how architecture design and general training techniques affect robustness.
-Comprehensively benchmarking their relationships will be highly beneficial for better understanding and developing robust DNNs.
-Thus, we propose \textbf{RobustART}, the first comprehensive \textbf{Robust}ness investigation benchmark on ImageNet ({including an open-source toolkit, a pre-trained model zoo, datasets, and analyses}) regarding \textbf{AR}chitecture design (44 human-designed off-the-shelf architectures and 1200+ networks from neural architecture search) and \textbf{T}raining techniques (10+ general techniques, \eg, data augmentation) towards diverse noises (adversarial, natural, and system noises).
-Extensive experiments revealed and substantiated several insights for the first time, for example: (1) adversarial training largely improves the clean accuracy and all types of robustness for Transformers and MLP-Mixers; (2) given comparable model sizes and aligned training settings, CNNs > Transformers > MLP-Mixers on robustness against natural and system noises; Transformers > MLP-Mixers > CNNs on adversarial robustness; (3) for some light-weight architectures (\eg, EfficientNet, MobileNetV2, and MobileNetV3), increasing model sizes or using extra training data cannot improve robustness.
-Our benchmark \url{ http://robust.art/}: (1) presents an open-source platform for conducting comprehensive evaluation on diverse robustness types; (2) provides a variety of pre-trained models with different training techniques to facilitate robustness evaluation; (3) proposes a new view to better understand the mechanism towards designing robust DNN architectures, backed up by the analysis.
-We will continuously contribute to building this ecosystem for the community.
+Existing benchmarks mainly focus on evaluating defenses, but there are no comprehensive studies of how architecture design and training techniques affect robustness.
+Comprehensively benchmarking their relationships is beneficial for better understanding and developing robust DNNs.
+Thus, we propose \textbf{RobustART}, the first comprehensive \textbf{Robust}ness investigation benchmark on ImageNet regarding \textbf{AR}chitecture design (49 human-designed off-the-shelf architectures and 1200+ networks from neural architecture search) and \textbf{T}raining techniques (10+ techniques, \eg, data augmentation) towards diverse noises (adversarial, natural, and system noises).
+Extensive experiments substantiated several insights for the first time, \eg, (1) adversarial training is effective for the robustness against all noises types for Transformers and MLP-Mixers; (2) given comparable model sizes and aligned training settings, CNNs > Transformers > MLP-Mixers on robustness against natural and system noises; Transformers > MLP-Mixers > CNNs on adversarial robustness; (3) for some light-weight architectures, increasing model sizes or using extra data cannot improve robustness.
+Our benchmark \url{http://robust.art/} presents: (1) an open-source platform for comprehensive robustness evaluation; (2) a variety of pre-trained models to facilitate robustness evaluation; and (3) a new view to better understand the mechanism towards designing robust DNNs.
+We will continuously develop to this ecosystem for the community.

 }

 \IEEEdisplaynontitleabstractindextext